abraker-osu/mania-note-recorder/README.md

 2. You will need python, at least version 3.8.
 You can download it here: https://www.python.org/downloads/.
 THERE IS A STEP THAT ASKS WHETHER TO ADD TO PATH.
 MAKE SURE TO CHECK THAT.

-3. Once git is installed, create a folder where the tool will reside in
+3. Once git is installed, create a folder somewhere where the tool will reside in (desktop or documents, doesn't matter)

 4. In the newly created folder, in the address bar enter in "cmd".
 A command prompt window should pop up.